InterObservers.

 • Treats your personal life as office entertainment.

 One of these is a bad day.
 All four is a culture problem, and it rarely fixes itself without pressure from above or from human resources.
-The fix is rarely complicated, but it does demand a manager who is willing to hear that the habit has to stop.
+The fix is rarely complicated, but it demands a manager willing to hear that the habit has to stop.

 Managers Discussing Employees With Other Employees: FAQ